-Early rumors pointed at Apple giving the iPhone 12 series a new frame, with a less rounded edge.
-It makes sense — the new iPad Pro has a similar look, and with the iPhone 12, Apple will likely make its lineup a little more unified in that regard.
-The front and the back of the phones will be glass.
+Early rumors pointed at Apple giving the iPhone 12 series a new frame, with a flat edge and sharper angles.
+It makes sense — the new iPad Pro has a similar look, and with the iPhone 12, Apple could easily make its lineup a little more unified in that regard.
+The front and the back of the phones will be glass, of course, keeping wireless charging.
+The “notch” on the screen, housing the front-facing camera and sensors for Face ID, looks to be a bit smaller than on the iPhone 11 series.

 Otherwise, we’re not expecting significant differences.
-Recent leaks show an internal structure that is slightly changed but still leaves the large notch and sensor array up top, so any dreams of a seamless iPhone will have to wait until the iPhone 13.
+Recent leaks show an internal structure that is slightly changed but still leaves the large notch and sensor array up top, so any dreams of a seamless iPhone will have to wait until the iPhone 13 or later.

-Apple may release four iPhone 12 models — which is one more than the iPhone 11 series offered.
+Apple may release as many as four iPhone 12 models — one more than the iPhone 11 series offered.
 There will be a base iPhone 12, a large-screen iPhone 12 Max, a high-powered iPhone 12 Pro, and an even larger iPhone 12 Pro Max.
+This is confirmed in a report by Bloomberg, which notes that there will be two “basic” models and two “high-end” models.

 The iPhone 12 will reportedly feature a 5.4-inch display, while the iPhone 12 Max and iPhone 12 Pro will each have a 6.1-inch display.
 The iPhone 12 Pro Max will sport a huge 6.7-inch display.
 For the first time, all displays will be OLED, which should make for deeper black levels and even have less of an impact on battery life.
 Plenty of data related to the screens has been leaked, including the resolution of each.